 And I have seen the eternal Footman hold my coat, and snicker,

 And in short, I was afraid.

 Prufrock’s skill with language is perhaps brought best to the forefront here.
 We can see that he knows very well how to speak – in his own mind.
-It is just the trauma of voicing aloud these thoughts that is stopping him.
+It is just the trauma of voicing these thoughts that are stopping him.

 And would it have been worth it, after all,